Plastic Surgery Interactive Resource

 California Plastic Surgeons and The Emergency Room

 Seeing as the topic of plastic surgeons and emergency department coverage in Southern California keeps coming back to the evening news and newspapers, I thought it made sense to address it.
-At present many Plastic Surgeons (myself included) look at covering emergency departments at local hospitals as a losing proposition.
+At present most Plastic Surgeons (myself included) look at covering emergency departments at local hospitals as a losing proposition.
 Often emergency calls come in the late evening and early morning hours and progressively fewer emergency patients seem to have insurance coverage of any kind.
-Looking at my billing company statements for 1999, I see roughly 40% of all my emergency department calls as uninsured.
-Nearly 80% of them have paid nothing towards their bill or have disappeared following their procedure.
+Looking at my billing company statements over the time (14 years) that I took emergency room call, I see roughly 40% of all my emergency department calls as uninsured.
+Nearly 80% of these patients paid nothing towards their bill or have disappeared following their procedures.
 If this were happening less frequently, we could look at it as "the cost of doing business."
-At it's present rate, it impacts upon a surgeon's ability to pay the overhead.
+At it's present rate, it impacts upon a surgeon's ability to make a living.
 As you will see below, even the patients who have insurance are reinbursed at rates that are mediocre at best.
 Most surgeons run overhead at 50-60% of gross at the least.

-The patients listed below were covered by insurance at the time i managed their injuries (Medicare plus a secondary as I recall).
+The patients listed below were covered by insurance at the time I managed their injuries (Medicare plus a secondary as I recall).
 Their injury, procedure, time spent, reimbursement and time to payment are listed.
 How people can make money defrauding Medicare is beyond me.
-I can't even get paid adequately for the things I do for them.
+I often can't even get paid adequately for the things I actually do for them.

 Case 1